avehtari/BDA_course_Aalto/assignments/assignment5_rubric.md

 ### Q9 - 1 point

-2 d) Is the warm-up length reported?
+2 e) Is the warm-up length reported?

 - No
 - Yes

 ### Q10 - 1 point

-2 e) Is the number of chains reported?
+2 f) Is the number of chains reported?

 - No
 - Yes

 ### Q11 - 1 point

-2 f) and 2 g) Are line plots of the chains included?
+2 g) and 2 h) Are line plots of the chains included?
 (Separate plots for alpha and beta)

 - No plots are included
 - Yes, but both plots are in a single figure, or the plots are scatter plots (scatter plots aren't useful for visual convergence evaluation).